AI-Based Detection of Temporal Changes in MR-Linac Images Acquired During Routine Prostate Radiotherapy: Discussion

 \section{Discussion}

-In this study, we show that AI–based analysis of prostate MR-Linac images, which are primarily used to guide radiotherapy, has potential clinical value for detecting in-treatment anatomical and tissue changes.

-This study characterizes therapy-induced changes in MR-Linac images across fractions over short time scales---one or a few days between consecutive fractions.
+In this study, we demonstrate that AI-based analysis of prostate MR-Linac images may enable detection of treatment-related changes during radiotherapy.
+This study characterizes changes in MR-Linac images across fractions over short time scales--one or a few days between consecutive fractions.
 Analyzing changes in MR-Linac images is challenging and has received limited attention, as many inter-fraction changes are subtle and difficult to detect visually.
-We not only developed an AI model that accurately predicts the temporal order of MR images acquired during MR-Linac treatment fractions separated by one to several days apart, but also conducted extensive evaluations---including model input ablation and clinician assessments---to investigate in-treatment changes and validate the model’s clinical relevance.
+We not only developed an AI model that accurately predicts the temporal order of MR images acquired during MR--Linac treatment fractions separated by one to several days, but also conducted extensive evaluations--including model input ablation and clinician assessments--to validate the model-detected changes.

-The model achieved near-perfect performance, surpassing expert assessment, suggesting the presence of subtle differences that are challenging to detect visually (Table~\ref{tab:performance}).
-Performance increased with inter-fraction interval, consistent with cumulative radiation effects (Figure~\ref{fig:score_pair}).
-No significant performance difference was observed between patients with and without ADT, suggesting that RT was the primary driver of the model’s decisions.
-Failure cases occurred primarily in consecutive fraction pairs and did not correspond to any identifiable patient characteristics (e.g., ADT) or imaging parameters (e.g., slice thickness).
+The model achieved near‑perfect performance, outperforming expert assessment (Table~\ref{tab:performance}), suggesting the presence of subtle differences that are difficult to detect visually.
+Its performance on image pairs not exposed to radiotherapy (\textit{$Sim$–$F_1$}) was significantly lower than on radiotherapy-affected pairs, suggesting a possible association between the detected changes and radiation exposure.
+Performance also increased with longer inter‑fraction intervals, consistent with cumulative radiation effects (Figure~\ref{fig:score_pair}).
+No significant performance differences were observed between patients with and without ADT, further suggesting a primary role for radiotherapy in the observed temporal changes.
+Failure cases occurred mainly in consecutive‑fraction pairs and were not associated with patient characteristics or imaging parameters.